 Projects in progress

-In the process of preparation and implementation of projects aimed at improving the quality of life and improving the conditions for economic work, the Office for Local Economic Development and Projects activates a wider social and professional community.
+In the process of preparation and implementation of projects aimed at improving the quality of life and improving the conditions for economic work, the Office for Local Economic Development activates a wider social and professional community.

 Interested in cooperation?